IyerS/sundareshiyer.github.io/_posts/2022-02-01-microsoft-adobe-target-implementation.md

 # Implementing Adobe Target on Microsoft's AEM Platform: A Project Management Case Study

-[Previous sections remain the same]

 ## Impact and Results

 The successful implementation of Adobe Target on Microsoft's AEM platform led to significant improvements and achievements:

-- Achieved 100% feature completion in 70% of the time while maintaining high standards for privacy, security, and service reliability with cross-functional teams
+- Achieved 100% feature completion ahead of alocated time while maintaining high standards for privacy, security, and service reliability with cross-functional teams
 - Increased A/B testing velocity by 40%, enabling the marketing team to run 15 more experiments per month
-- Improved website conversion rates by 5% through personalized experiences
-- Reduced page load time by 0.5 seconds on pages using server-side personalization
+- Reduced page load time by 400 milli-seconds on pages using server-side personalization
 - Enabled self-service testing for 20 marketing team members, reducing dependency on development resources
 - Achieved 75% adoption rate of the new personalization capabilities across Microsoft's digital properties